grammyjs/website/site/docs/guide/deployment-types.md

 to run your bot with a very simple form of long polling.
 It processes all updates sequentially.
-This makes your bot very easy to debug, and all behaviour very predictable, because there is no concurrency involved.
+This makes your bot very easy to debug, and all behavior very predictable, because there is no concurrency involved.

 If you want your messages to be handled concurrently by grammY, or you worry about throughput, check out the section about [grammY runner](/plugins/runner.md).